The Birth of Time

 Sucellus entered creation and battled with Mulcarn.
-At the same time the Ljosalfar turned on themselves.
+At the same time the elves turned on themselves.
 They had agreed to shared power between two queens, one ruling during summer and another during winter.
 The winter queen held power for years as winter showed no signs of ending.
 She refused to give up the throne.
 This precipitated a civil war between the Summer and Winter Courts.
 Those loyal to the winter queen called themselves the Svartalfar, or Dark Elves.
 Those who remained loyal to Sucellus became known as the Ljosalfar, or Light Elves.

 Sucellus lost the battle and was killed by Mulcarn.
 Creation froze even further.
 The elves were forced to stop their civil war as they could no longer mobilize armies or travel.
-They took refuge in the hidden places of the world and waited for the winter to end so they could continue their war.
+They took refuge in the hidden places of the world and waited for the winter to end.

 The empires of man were crushed by the blizzards and the power of Mulcarn.
 A few scattered tribes remained, but even these were little more than animals on the edge of survival.
-All the advancement of the Age of Magic was lost.
+All the advances of the Age of Magic were lost.

 The Illians themselves lived better than most, but their god had little compassion.
-Even the children of Mulcarn were forced to forgo basic conveniences and technology to maintain the unchanging will of their winter god.
+Even the children of Mulcarn were forced to forgo basic conveniences and technology in order to maintain the unchanging will of their winter god.
 Their priests and shamans learned to control the forces of winter to some extent and even derive sustenance from the frozen soil.

 One corner of Arcanearth provided a respite from the unending winter.
 The fiery pit that had been the temple dedicated to Bhall held a small portion of her essence and so continued to burn, giving shelter to the orcs who prospered in their corner of the world.
 Meanwhile their Bannor kin, trapped in Hell, faced a constant struggle for survival.
 Junil admired their determination and sent his archangel Sabathiel to lead them out.
 They emerged late in the Age of Ice, in the heart of the orcish territory, sparking a rivalry that has persisted for generations.
 Sabathiel accompanied the Bannor into Creation.
 In so doing, the spirit if not the letter of the Compact was broken, presumably with the tacit approval of Junil.